Tools4everBV/HelloID-Conn-Prov-Target-NokiLock-Students/README.md

 ### UserID or: `id`

-The _modifyUser_ action requires the `userID` to be present in the update body.
+Both the _modifyUser_ and _removeUser_ SOAP actions, require the `userID` to be present in the update body.
 The value should be the `id` of the user account within _NokiLock_.

 ### Role